 Which oil do you use?
 Castor oil or coconut oil?
 Ever wondered what each of those is known for?
 Well, both have their own set of significant benefits.
 Depending upon the problems you have and the cures you need, each of the two oils can be used as per your requirements.
+Read on castor oil vs coconut oil in this post.

 But what is the difference between castor oil and coconut oil?
 Both have amazing benefits with respect to hair growth and maintenance.
 But both these oils have different constituents and thus vary in their qualities and the effect that they have on your hair.